vadanrod14/RA.Aid/README.md

 - `--hil, -H`: Enable human-in-the-loop mode for interactive assistance during task execution
 - `--chat`: Enable chat mode with direct human interaction (implies --hil)
 - `--log-mode`: Logging mode (choices: file, console)
-  - `file`: Logs to both file and console (only warnings+ to console)
+  - `file` (default): Logs to both file and console (only warnings and errors to console)
-  - `console`: Logs to console only at the specified log level
+  - `console`: Logs to console only at the specified log level with no file logging
 - `--log-level`: Set specific logging level (debug, info, warning, error, critical)
+  - With `--log-mode=file`: Controls the file logging level (console still shows only warnings+)
+  - With `--log-mode=console`: Controls the console logging level directly
+  - Default: warning
 - `--experimental-fallback-handler`: Enable experimental fallback handler to attempt to fix too calls when the same tool fails 3 times consecutively.
 (OPENAI_API_KEY recommended as openai has the top 5 tool calling models.)
 See `ra_aid/tool_leaderboard.py` for more info.
-- `--pretty-logger`: Enables panel markdown formatted logger messages for debugging purposes.
+- `--pretty-logger`: Enables colored panel-style formatted logging output for better readability.
 - `--temperature`: LLM temperature (0.0-2.0) to control randomness in responses
 - `--disable-limit-tokens`: Disable token limiting for Anthropic Claude react agents
 - `--recursion-limit`: Maximum recursion depth for agent operations (default: 100)